huiouyang16/HCIProj/README.md

 #### Setting OpenCV DIR in CMakeLists.txt

-Before doing this, you should install opencv and opencv_contrib in your computer
+Before doing this, you should install OpenCV and opencv_contrib in your computer (yell, we all know you can do it by yourselves)

 If you do not know how to do this, you can refer [How-to-install-OpenCV-in-windows-10-using-MinGW.pdf](https://github.com/Hui-Ouyang16/HCIProj/blob/master/docs/How-to-install-OpenCV-in-windows-10-using-MinGW.pdf) [may sometimes you should download the file to read it]